NarendraKoya999/React.js-Interview-Questions-List/README.md

 - Explain the benefits of using Babel macros in a React application and provide an example use case.
 - Describe the process of optimizing Babel.

-Certainly!
-Here's an "Additional Resources" section to provide additional references and resources related to React.js:

 ## Additional Resources

 ### Official Documentation